-Teaching in the Department of Internal Medicine takes place in the medical services and laboratories of University of Iowa Hospitals and Clinics, Iowa River Landing and the Iowa City Veterans Health Care System, and in Des Moines at the Veterans Affairs Central Iowa Health Care System and Iowa Methodist Medical Center.
+Teaching in the Department of Internal Medicine takes place in the medical services and laboratories of University of Iowa Hospitals and Clinics, Iowa River Landing and the Iowa City VA Health Care System, and in Des Moines at the VA Central Iowa Health Care System and Iowa Methodist Medical Center.

 Internal Medicine Courses

 Development of knowledge, diagnostic and management skills vital to care of hospitalized patients; clinical responsibilities, educational conferences, independent study.